 Mandibular advancement devices

-These appliances must be fitted by specially trained dentists.
+These appliances should be fitted by specially trained dentists.
 They are helpful for patients with OSA and are generally regarded as effective for simple snoring, although studies in this area are scant.

 Adverse effects include temporomandibular joint (TMJ) discomfort, dental misalignment, and excessive salivation, but most patients tolerate the devices well.